Bensalem High School

 Credit: 1.0

-The Honors American Government course is designed to provide students with an in-depth study of the forces that have shaped American government and our economic system.
+This course is designed to provide students with an in-depth study of the forces that have shaped the American government and our economic system.
 Students will be required to complete additional research, readings and papers.
 An honors student should have a strong background in geography, the major cultural areas of the world and the historical developments that have shaped western civilization during the 19th and 20th centuries.

 American Government (Gifted) [04151G]